How to calculate working days in Excel

 - Start_date (required argument) – Start_date can either be earlier than end_date, later than end_date, or same as end_date.

-- Holidays (optional argument) – It specifies the list of holidays that should be excluded from the work days calculation.
+- Holidays (optional argument) – This specifies the list of holidays that should be excluded from the work days calculation.
 We can enter it as a range of cells that contain the holiday dates (that is F2:F4) or as a list of serial numbers that represent the holiday dates.

 It is recommended that the start_date, end_date and [holidays] arguments are entered as either: